How Can Women's Alcohol Support Groups Help?

 Recently, however, there has been a shift in this attitude to women and alcoholism, and a recognition that gender does indeed play a role in the causes of alcoholism and, by extension, must be factored into the treatment of alcoholism.

-Targeted alcohol rehab for women is a necessity.
+Because alcoholism poses itself differently in women than in men, Targeted alcohol rehab for women is a necessity.

 Causes Of Alcoholism In Women